 The respiratory system is one of the major systems of the body.
 It has a number of very important functions including the provision of oxygen, the removal of carbon dioxide, the removal of excess heat (thermoregulation) and vocal communication.
 The respiratory system is a complex one and while there are some similarities with that of mammals, there are a number of quite significant differences.

 The openings to the nasal cavity, the nares, lie at the point of the base of the comb on the top beak or mandible.
-The nose or nasal cavity occupies a triangular shaped space between the nares and the margin of the eye and within the beak.
+The nasal cavity occupies a triangular shaped space between the nares and the margin of the eye and within the beak.
 Between the integument and the nasal cavity lie the lacrimal sinuses that empty into the cavity through the lateral wall.

-The lateral wall of the cavity has three conchae or projections into the cavity:
+The lateral wall of the cavity has three conchae, or projections, into the cavity:

-Behind the base of the tongue is found the rima glottidis or opening into the larynx – sometimes called the cranial larynx.
+Behind the base of the tongue is found the rima glottidis or opening into the larynx, which is sometimes called the cranial larynx.
 This opening is located in a conspicuous mound called the laryngeal prominence.
-The opening into the larynx is a median slit supported on each side by the arytenoid cartilages.
+The opening into the larynx is a median slit that is supported on each side by the arytenoid cartilages.
 These are special cartilages with a shape resembling the mouth of a jug or pitcher.
 It varies in length from approximately 8.5 mm in the female to 11 mm in the male.
 During gasping while the bird is in a state of respiratory distress it can open to a width of 7 to 9 mm.
 There are no vocal cords, epiglottis and thyroid cartilages that are normally found in mammals.

 This organ is a long tube with the function of moving the respiratory gases from the upper respiratory system to the organs of respiration – the lungs and air sacs or from the air sacs and lungs to the upper respiratory organs.
 The trachea in medium sized adults measures between 15 and 18 centimetres.
 It is held open permanently by 108 to 125 cartilaginous rings each one complete and lapping its neighbour.
 This arrangement prevents the trachea from collapsing or compressing but allows elongation and flexion.
 This means that while the trachea is flexible, under normal circumstances it will not collapse and prevent the free passage of air into/out of the lungs.